 Joan’s family stayed in Salt Lake City for the next decade.
 She had a happy childhood with her sisters, all shown here, plus friends (top left) in abundance.

 Joan dearly loved her family throughout her life.
-As a child, her closest sibling was Janet who was just three years older.
+As a child, her closest sibling was Janet who was five years older.

 This photograph was taken about 85 years ago, in front of the family’s rented home on D Street.
 Snow is on the ground, and Joan is coatless.
 Perhaps this was a February like the one we are having this year.

 I love seeing Joan with barrettes.
 I can easily imagine Nana fussing with Joan’s hair and asking her to sit still.

 Joan missed out on the doll-Christmas in Logan, but perhaps this doll carried over from that event.
 Knowing now what no one knew at the time, this picture is quite tragic and breaks my heart.
 This photo portends the great tragedy Joan would face.